 Tomatoes are right in season, with British varieties growing in all sorts of colours, shapes and sizes.
 But what’s the best way to eat a summer glut of tomatoes?
 How do you check for ripeness?
 And should you store tomatoes in the fridge?
-We ask Jessica Dennison, cook and author of beautiful new cookbook, Salad Feasts, for her top tomato recipes and tips.
+We ask Jessica Dennison, cook and author of Salad Feasts, for her top tomato recipes and tips.

 Keep it simple: summer tomato salad

 The simplest way to tease out their naturally sweet juices is with a splash of vinegar and extra virgin olive oil, then a pinch of sea salt and sugar.
 Even just five minutes in this storecupboard-based mixture will give your tomatoes a fragrant, self-saucing dressing.
 They’re just asking to be spooned over a soft cheese like burrata, or mopped up with good sourdough bread.
 They’re even better if you’ve got a few hours to leave them to sit.
 My treat at the end of each day, when all my team have gone home, is to pour myself a glass of wine and finish off the final portion that have been intensifying in flavour all afternoon.
 Summer simplicity at its best!

 Think about the following when buying and cooking with tomatoes…